ink-analyzer/ink-analyzer/crates/ir/README.md

 [ink!](https://use.ink/) intermediate representations (IRs) and abstractions for [ink! analyzer](/crates/analyzer).

-This library implements types and utilities for parsing ink! smart contract code into ink! intermediate representations (IRs) and abstractions.
+This library implements types, abstractions and utilities for parsing ink! smart contract code into ink! intermediate representations (IRs) and abstractions.

 It uses rust-analyzer's [ra_ap_syntax](https://docs.rs/ra_ap_syntax/latest/ra_ap_syntax/) crate for generating the syntax tree of the ink! smart contract code that it then converts into ink! entity intermediate representations and abstractions.